aramaraj/android-todo-app/README.md

 # android-todo-app
 This is a simple todo app
 Fnctionality:
-Add a task
+Add a task,
-Remove a task - Long click
+Remove a task - Long click and
 Edit a task - Single click

 The task list is stored in a file internal for persistence.